 - they may find it difficult to say no if somebody asks them for an explicit image, especially if the person asking is persistent

-It is against the law for anyone under the age of 18 to take, share or possess a ‘sext’ of anyone under the age of 18 – even if it’s a selfie.
+It is against the law for anyone under the age of 18 to take, share or possess a ‘nude’ of anyone under the age of 18 – even if it’s a selfie.

 Once an image is sent the sender loses complete control over what happens to it.

-When anyone sends any image or texts it doesn’t just jump straight from a phone to the other phone it is being sent to.
+When someone sends any image or text it doesn’t just jump straight from a phone to the other phone it is being sent to.
 Images or videos can find its way to places they might not want it to or fall into hands that they didn’t mean it to.

 This can leave young people vulnerable to being blackmailed.
 An offender might threaten to share the photo or video with the young person’s family and friends unless they pay money or do something else.

 If the images are shared, young people can experience bullying at school, online and other places, but also if images are shared online young people can experience unwanted attention from people, including sex offenders who search the internet for images such as these.

 Young people involved in incidents of sexting can become emotionally distressed.
 The embarrassment and humiliation can cause various feelings including self-harm and even suicide.